iAhsanJaved/Eliminate-Line/README.md

-# Eliminate-Words
+# Eliminate-Lines
-❌ Eliminate words from the text and csv files using Python
+❌ Eliminate lines that contain stop words from the text and CSV files using Python

 ## Output
 ![](demo.gif)